 The gauge display language can be changed.
 Refer to an authorized Can-Am dealer for language availability and setup the gauge to your preference.

 Indicates a potential hazard that, if not avoided, could result in serious injury or death.

 EQUIPMENT

 NOTE: Some vehicle safety labels are not shown on illustrations.
-For information on vehicle safety labels, refer to VEHICLE SAFETY LABELS subsection.
+For information on vehicle safety labels, refer to IMPORTANT ON-PRODUCT LABELS.